TUNISIA – JEWISH HERITAGE TOUR

 DAY 2: BARDO / CARTHAGE / SIDI BOU SAID

 After breakfast, we depart to visit the Bardo museum.
 This will help set the stage in learning about Tunisia’s history during Roman times.
 We continue then to the sea side of Tunis where we will visit the legendary city of Carthage, the most famous of the ancient sites in Tunisia, but one in which historians find traces of Jewish presence.
 A visit will also be made to the nearby U.S. World War II cemetery, where you will have a brief lecture about the battles fought in Tunisia during the second world war.
 We continue to the nearby picturesque village of Sidi Bou Said, whose architecture was inspired by its Andalusian settlers.
 Return to our hotel.
 Dinner this evening will be at a restaurant specialized in Tunisian Jewish style cuisine.
-Return to Tunisia Palace hotel and overnight.
+Return to your hotel of stay and overnight.

 DAY3: NORTHWEST TUNISIA